gongzir1/gongzir1.github.io/_posts/2025-05-13-presentation.md

   - IEEE S&P
   - Trustworthy AI
 ---
-Honored to have presented at the IEEE Symposium on Security and Privacy today!🎉🎉
+Honored to have presented at the IEEE Symposium on Security and Privacy today! 🎉🎉

 What an incredible experience — from engaging conversations and thoughtful feedback to connecting with some of the most inspiring minds in the field.
 Truly a highlight of my journey so far.
 Grateful for the opportunity and looking forward to building on the insights shared today. 🥳🥳